blmiranda/link-in-bio/README.md

 # link-in-bio
-Simple project to present a single link to all social medias.
+Instead of going places to find a "linktree" that would best suit my needs, i decided to create my own "linktree" like page, because why not!!